Study Abroad in Paris: Semester/Year Program for Undergraduates

 The core course provides students with a thorough understanding of France and Europe's governmental institutions, diplomacy, and foreign policy formulation.
 The Fall course focuses on France while the Spring course focuses on the European Union.

-Several class field trips are organized, taking advantage of the proximity of French, European and International institutions, to supplement the knowledge acquired in the classroom with first hand observational experience.
+Several class field trips are organized, taking advantage of the proximity of many historical and cultural sites as well as French, European and International institutions to supplement the knowledge acquired in the classroom with firsthand observational experience.